alexch/codelikethis/public/lessons/learn_to_code_with_javascript/null.md

 # Null

-*null* is a magic pointer
+*null* is a magic value

 # There Is No Spoon

 ![Neo With Spoon](../images/spoon.jpg)

-*null* is the pointer to an object that means "there is no object"
+*null* is the value that means "there is no value"

 # Null is useful